Compose → Fibe

 labels:

-Use internal: instead of external: for services that should be Basic-Auth-gated (admin consoles, dashboards).
+Set fibe.gg/visibility: internal instead of external for services that should be Basic-Auth-gated (admin consoles, dashboards).

 4 — Drop incompatible keys

-Remove ports:, container_name, and hostname: — Fibe takes care of those.
+Remove container_name to avoid cross-Playground name collisions on the same Marquee.
+Fibe strips hostname: automatically.
 Keep depends_on, volumes, environment, healthcheck, networks, and restart as-is.

 See recipe-strip-incompatible-keys.